kj_icon.jpg

 Flight to quality with new standards and improved methodologies

-Increasing criticism of avoidance-type credits is likely to decrease their popularity with potential buyers, who fear facing accusations of greenwashing.
+Increasing criticism of avoidance-type credits is likely to decrease their popularity with potential buyers even more, who fear facing accusations of greenwashing.
 This is likely to reduce the issuance and retirement of these credits, while putting more pressure on the supply of removal-type credits.

-Along side the established verifiers such as Verra and Gold Standard, new standards emerge to tackle quality concerns and serve novel removal methods such as direct-air-capture.
-Examples: Puro.earth (focused on biochar, geological storage and built materials), MoorFutures (focused on peatland rewetting) and Isometric (focussed on technological carbon removal).
-With the new standards will come new and constantly improved methodologies, which will help to support this flight to high-quality credits.
+Alongside the established verifiers such as Verra and Gold Standard, new standards emerge to tackle quality concerns.
+One such example is Isometric.
+These new standards will bring constantly improved methodologies, which will help to support this flight to high-quality credits.

 Price polarisation

 As quality becomes more a keyword, we can expect impacts on price.
-In particular, we would expect to see a polarised distribution: credits perceived as low-quality will have their prices coalesce in the <$10/tonne range; while higher quality credits are more likely on offer at >$30/tonne.
+In particular, we would expect to see a polarised distribution: credits perceived as low quality are expected to converge below $10/tonne, while higher-quality credits are more likely to appreciate significantly - with EY’s Net Zero Centre predicting prices of $80–150 per tCO₂e by 2035.

 Arbonics connects landowners and credit buyers at scale to remove carbon and protect biodiversity through data-backed forestry solutions.